Configuration Steps

 Administrator email address

-The email address of the Administrator responsible for scaling operations, such as the launch of a new gateway, or a gateway termination.
+The email address of the Administrator responsible for scaling operations, such as the launch of a new Security Gateway, or a Security Gateway termination.

 Load Balancer deployment